 GLOBAL: The mtConfidenceRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required mtConfidence attribute with a value that represents the translation confidence score as a rational number in the interval 0 to 1 (inclusive).
 The value follows the XML Schema double data type with the constraining facets minInclusive set to 0 and maxInclusive set to 1.